ericzrinsky/discogs/case_study.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i33.png "Import Table")

-The subsequent screen allows you to adjust how **SQLiteStudio** imports and processes your data.
+The next screen allows you to adjust how **SQLiteStudio** imports and processes your data.
 Follow the steps below to configure the new table.

 1. Browse to the file for the first dataset on your computer.
 2. Verify that it says "CSV" in the "Data source type" drop-down.